maccorzo/fcc/README.md

 # FreeCodeCamp
-Here is some of mine [FreeCodeCamp](https://www.freecodecamp.com) projects.
+Here is some of my [FreeCodeCamp](https://www.freecodecamp.com) programming projects.